Fairtrade delivers many benefits to producers and consumers around the globe, below are some facts and figures.*

 - Over £23 million worth of Fairtrade Premium was generated in sales in the UK.

 - 78 per cent of consumers recognise the Fairtrade mark.

 - Fairtrade products are now sold in more than 120 countries.

 - The Fairtrade mark is the most widely-recognised ethical label globally.

-Fairtrade campaigners in the UK
+Fairtrade campaigners in the UK and Bristol

 - Fairtrade is a growing campaign movement with more than 550 Fairtrade towns, almost 900 Fairtrade schools and 170 Fairtrade universities, and more than 7,000 Fairtrade faith groups.